-During the 1900s Alhed and Johannes Larsen hosted a large number of the leading cultural figures of the day in their sitting room - painters, writers, architects and many others enjoyed the couple's hospitality.
+In the early 1990s, a large number of leading cultural personalities of the time – painters, writers, architects, and many others enjoyed the hospitality of the artist couple.

-The "workshop" is an extension of the house, and here the couple had their separate studios.
-On the south side of the building there is still the luxuriant conservatory with its wealth of plants.
+The “Workshop” is an extension of the house, where Johannes and Alhed each had their studio.
+On the southside of the building is a luxuriant conservatory, which houses a multitude of plants.

-In the centre of the extensive grounds, with the numerous rare and attractive trees, you find the old summerhouse, which Johannes Larsen used as a vinery.
-On the edge of the grounds, with a view over the bay, you find the old laundry building and the wooden Svanehus, which is now a café.
+In the centre of the extensive grounds, which houses the numerous rare and beautiful trees, you will find the old summerhouse, which Johannes used as a vinery.
+On the edge of the grounds, with an overview of the bay, you will find the old laundry building along with the wooden Svanehus, which is now a café.

 The old mill also belongs to the museum, as Johannes Larsen owned it.
 From here there is a superb view over the North Beach and the Great Belt.
 Next to the windmill you find the old mill house, where visitors today can eat packed lunches.